Fairwinds Care Home, Rotherham

 Welcome to Fairwinds

 Service users at Fairwinds live in one of two ten-bed units, Darwin and Partridge.
 Each unit has a dining room and lounge.
-Every bedroom has an accessible ensuite bathroom, TV and telephone points and can be decorated suit personal tastes.
+Every bedroom has an accessible ensuite bathroom, a TV point and can be decorated to suit personal tastes.

 At Fairwinds, we understand the importance of good, nutritious food.
 Our varied restaurant style dining menu is developed with service users at regular Food Forums to ensure we cater for personal preferences and condition-specific dietary requirements.
 In addition to a standard menu, service users can request meals from a cafe-style menu.
 A therapy kitchen is available for individuals to make their own drinks and snacks.

 Fairwinds offers extended pathways of care for those who have met rehabilitation goals and are looking to return gradually to life in the community.
-Two houses, each with two bedrooms, allow people to live independently while still accessing care and support when needed.
+Two houses, each with two bedrooms and shared living areas, allow people to live independently while still accessing care and support when needed.
 These services are also ideal for those with progressive conditions who can still live independently but may require future care.

 Life at Fairwinds

 Social activities, leisure interests and hobbies are all part of a healthy, balanced life.
-Activity staff and service users work together to create meaningful and fun plans.
-As well as group activities, staff facilitate individual hobbies and interests and, where appropriate, support to access education and volunteering.
+The Fairwinds team support service users to make choices about how they live their lives, their hobbies and interests and where appropriate, access to education and volunteering.
 This helps develop confidence, increase independence and achieve personal goals.
 This might include going to the gym, cycling, walking or learning bus routes.

 Family, friends and visitors